 If you take a closer look at the trading process, you will notice that the traded volume is moving the price at a given moment in time.
 For example, if we send a Market Order to buy 10 lots of an asset, and the nearest opposite Sell Limit order has a volume of 1 lot, then we will buy it and redeem the next level after it, and then the next, and so on until the entire order in 10 lots will be executed.
 Thus, we have created an upward price movement using our market order.

 Such a struggle between buyers and sellers constantly occurs within the accumulation stage.
 Therefore, it is critically important for us to understand what levels at this stage have taken place.
-Fortunately, we can easily identify these levels — levels on which, for a certain period (hour, day, week ...), was accumulated the largest volume — are the ones we looked for.
+Fortunately, we can easily identify levels on which, was accumulated the largest volume.

-Let's take a look on the screenshot that illustrates a volume profile for one trading day — the area between the two yellow vertical lines.
+Let's take a look at the screenshot below that illustrates a volume profile for the one previous trading day.
 We see two accumulation zones and two small distribution stages.

 Let's add more details in our example using a current day’s volume profile as an overlay.